Program Highlights

 Photo of Leigh Belair

-Leigh Belair, MEd, MLS (ASCP)
+Leigh Belair, MLS (ASCP)

 MLT Program Director; Associate Professor of MLT